 In May 2019, the CEO became a member of the 30% Club Japan, which is a global campaign for the advancement of female officers.
-The ratio of female members of the Board of Directors in the holding company (Directors + Audit & Supervisory Board Members) is currently 28.6% (4 out of 14) but the aim is to increase this figure to 30% or more by fiscal 2025, and to increase the figure at Mitsui Sumitomo Insurance and Aioi Nissay Dowa Insurance to 10% or more by fiscal 2030.

-Moreover, a target of 30% or more by fiscal 2030 has been set for the ratio of female officers (Directors, Audit & Supervisory Board Members, and Executive Officers) serving at the Company.

-The Group has implemented leadership training programs and mentor programs for women in management positions.
+The ratio of female members of the Board of Directors in the holding company (Directors + Audit & Supervisory Board Members) is currently 33.3% (5 out of 15), having achieved the target of increasing the ratio to 30% or more by fiscal 2025.
+Moreover, while the ratio of female officers (Directors, Audit & Supervisory Board Members, and Executive Officers) serving at the Company is currently 24.1% (7 out of 29), in order to achieve the target of increasing the ratio to 30% or more by fiscal 2030, the Group has been implementing leadership training programs and mentor programs for women in management positions.

-In order to build a "pipeline" for fostering candidates for female officer on a continuous basis, the Group has set up the Female Managers Committee, an organization made up of about 70 female managers in total from each group company.
-The committee has been engaged in activities including organizing an event where female managers from different group companies gathered to learn how they can overcome unconscious bias.
+In order to build a "pipeline" for fostering candidates for female officer on a continuous basis, the Group has set up the Female Managers Committee, an organization made up of 70 or more female managers in total from each group company.
+The committee's activities have included the holding of group discussions with officers of group companies.
 Some members of the committee have been appointed part-time director of affiliated companies.
 They are learning about management-level decision making.